AVSLab/basilisk/docs/source/Install/buildExtModules.rst

 #.
 How flexible are the folder names?

-    - While the primary folder, called ``External`` above, can assume any name, the sub-folders must follow the exact naming shown above.
+    - While the primary folder, called ``External`` above, can assume any name, the key sub-folders must follow the exact naming shown above.
 If you change this you must write your own ``cmake`` file.
 Enjoy...

 #.
 How do I import these custom modules when I write a Basilisk python simulation script?